neurostuff/compose-docs/docs/tutorial/manual.md

 However, you can also manually review studies to identify any duplicates we might have missed.

 To review studies, click on the **Identification** column header, or an individual study.
 For each study, you can choose to "Promote" it to the next phase, "Exclude" as a duplicate, or flag for later review.
+Click **Promote** to move a study from *Identification* into the *Screening* column.

 ![Identification review](/tutorial/identification_review.png)